marcinduma/LABDCN-2542/docs/use-case1.md

 <img src="https://raw.githubusercontent.com/marcinduma/LABDCN-2542/master/images/image121.png" width = 400>

-It may take 3-5 minutes for instance to be ready - you may jump to next step and deploy instance in Azure, then come back here for verification.
+It may take 3-5 minutes for instance to be ready.

 ### 2. AWS EC2 verification